Comai-Lab/MAPS/README.md

 This program takes a parsed mpileup file and generates a "interesting" position file that serves as input to the second part of the MAPS pipeline.
 This first step is typically run once while the second program can be run quickly many times to try different mutation cutoffs.

 INPUT: This program takes a parsed mpileup.txt file as input.

 OUTPUT:

 -   First, the user specifies an output file name for the positions of interest, this is used as input for the second MAPS program.
 -   There is an assay-[input file name] file generated that is an assay of the coverage of all "good" positions that pass the basic cutoffs.
 -   There is a snps-[input file name] file generated that records any "good" position that is a SNP position (a position that is polymporphic between the reference genome and the samples) across all libraries that have data for that position.
 -   There is a types-[input file name] file generated that outputs the counts of the different types of positions found.
-Only "good" positions are counted
+Only "good" positions are counted.

 A position is defined as "good" if it passes the cutoffs for minimum position coverage, maximum position coverage, and minimum of libraries with data for that position.
 This is also what we mean by assayed.